MicrochipTech/unicens-linux-daemon/cfg/README.md

 MediaLB port can only be frequency locked to the network’s system clock.
 	 - This is an enumeration.
 	 - Refer 5.2 to see the meaning.
-	 - Those values are allowed (Case Sensitive):
+	 - This are the allowed values (Case and space sensitive):
 		 - *256Fs*
 		 - *512Fs*
 		 - *1024Fs*